 Non-Fiction Writing Workshop

-In this workshop for grades 3-5, I talk about what it’s like to write National Geographic Kids’ Weird But True Ripped from the Headline books: how I find topics, how chapters come together, and how I create fun-to-read stories.
+In this workshop for grades 3-5, I talk about what it’s like to write National Geographic Kids’ Weird But True Ripped from the Headline books: how I found topics, how chapters came together, and how I created fun-to-read stories.
 Students will get to choose from an assortment of ideas and use these to practice writing Weird-But-True-style short stories.
 In this workshop, we will cover: how to find interesting information and be sure it’s true, hooking your readers, and making your writing fun and snappy.

 “Dr. Stevens had all students completely engaged during her presentation, and they walked away motivated and excited to begin their research projects.”